burgess-lab-tamu/Backbone-Matching-BM/dataset/conformers/README.md

 ## Usage

-Please check the following link for accessing conformers of all cyclo-organopeptides:
+Please check the following link to access conformers of all cyclo-organopeptides:
 ```bash
 link:
 ```